invpe/GridShell/Sources/Integrations/Whale/README.md

 # :frog: Can i buy it ?

-If you don't want to build it, you can buy it.
-Jump here and you'll get it all setup and ready to work.
+If you prefer not to construct it yourself, rest assured that within our community, there are highly skilled members available to build it on your behalf!

 # :turtle: Prerequisites?